 Erik Doman is a Director at Development Transformations where he provides oversight to DT’s work with the U.S. military and Special Operations Forces.
 Most recently he worked for Development Transformations as a senior advisor to USAID's Kandahar Food Zone in Afghanistan, implemented by IRD.
 Mr. Doman’s role is to help identify and address the drivers of poppy cultivation in targeted districts of Kandahar Province, as well as to discover obstacles to licit crop adoption.
 In his previous assignment, he worked for Development Transformations as USAID’s Stability Operations Advisor to Regional Command East in Afghanistan.
 Mr. Doman worked closely with Afghan and American conventional and Special Operations Forces to support economic and political stability.
 He has worked as an implementer for USAID in support of local government in Paktika, Khost and Helmand province.
 In that role he designed and executed projects and programs in support of governance and development.
 Mr. Doman is a former member of the Department of State’s career Foreign Service where he served in various countries in Southeast Asia and in Washington, D.C. where he was Special Assistant to the Assistant Secretary for Political-Military Affairs.

 Between 2010 and 2012, Mr. Doman was the senior advisor for interagency training at Fort Polk’s Joint Readiness Training Center serving Brigades and Special Forces units preparing to deploy to Iraq and Afghanistan.
 He has also worked as an interagency instructor at US military bases in the United States and abroad.
 As a former Infantry Team Sergeant who served in Afghanistan, Mr. Doman believes that our nation’s service men and women are a precious resource and deserve everything we can give them to accomplish their mission and come home alive.
 He is a life member of the Combat Infantryman’s Association, the American Foreign Service Association and an Associate Life Member (through his grandfather) of the United States Legion of Valor.
 Erik takes pride in delivering maximum value to our clients and helping to build a more stable and prosperous global community.
-Mr. Doman holds a Master’s degree in International Affairs from the Elliott School, George Washington University and graduated summa cum laude from Temple University with a degree in Political Science.
+Mr. Doman holds an M.A. in International Affairs from the Elliott School, George Washington University and graduated summa cum laude from Temple University with a B.A. in Political Science.
+Erik enjoys hiking, canoeing and traveling as well as spending time on home construction projects and forestry.

 Director, Finance and Operations